Full Moon (Brandy album): Critical reception

-Full Moon was met with generally mixed reviews.
+Full Moon was initially met with generally mixed reviews.
 At Metacritic, it received an average score of 60 out of 100.
-Album of the Year rated the album 62 out of 100, based on their assessment of the critical consensus.
 In his review for Entertainment Weekly, journalist Craig Seymour gave Full Moon an A− rating, saying that "where [Rodney] Jerkins' herky-jerky stylings come off cold on Jacko's latest, they embolden 23-year-old Brandy as she learns the difference between teen heartbreak and grown-up betrayal, [suggesting] maturity and the high price that often comes with it."
 Stephen Thomas Erlewine from AllMusic was critical with the album's length of over 70 minutes but considered it Norwood's most assured, risky album yet, stating: "Full Moon comes the closest to being a full-fledged, well-rounded album, as well as establishing a personality as a singer [...]
 There are plenty of moments here that are seductively smooth and even the filler goes down smoothly."
 He gave the album four out of five stars.

 Slant Magazine writer Sal Cinquemani rated the album three stars out of five and compared it to Janet Jackson's 1986 album Control, commenting: "For the most part, Full Moon is certainly a forward-minded album, lifting Brandy's typically schmaltzy brand of pop-R&B to a new, edgier plateau [...]
 The all-grown-up Miss Moesha seems to be making her final transition from sitting up in her room to sitting on top of the world."
 J. Victoria Sanders from PopMatters considered Full Moon "an achievement" and added: "As she proclaims her womanhood with throaty whispers and assertive wails, [...] this grown-up Brandy [...] has one thing in common with the cherubic girl she used to be: she still sings with relaxing humility and style – qualities the music world is in dire need of right about now."
 Washington Post writer Britt Robson called the album a "refreshingly sexy" record "of honest growth and modest virtues" as well as "of slight refinements and logical maturation".
 John Aizlewood from The Guardian found that "without Jerkins, Brandy stumbles more easily.
 At 73 minutes Full Moon is far too flabby, but there's nothing here to derail her."